כִּי-עִמְּךָ מְקוֹר חַיִּים בְּאוֹרְךָ נִרְאֶה-אוֹר

 “G-d made the two great lights, the greater light to rule the day, and the lesser light to rule the night.
 He also made the stars.”
 Genesis 1:16

-There is something unusual about the size of the Sun and Moon: They appear the same size in the sky from the vantage point of earth.
+There is something unusual about the size of the Sun and Moon: They appear the same size in the sky from the vantage point of Earth.
 This is unusual.
-What are the statistical probabilities that our planet, its sun and moon, are positioned so perfectly that they align, forming almost a hand and glove fit from the perspective of earth?
-It is almost as if we were intentionally given front row seats in a theater.
+What are the statistical probabilities that our planet, its sun, and its moon are positioned so perfectly that they align, forming almost a hand and glove fit from the perspective of the Earth?
+It is almost as if we were intentionally given front-row seats in a theater.
 Discover Magazine says,

 “The beautiful symmetry of a total solar eclipse happens because—by pure chance—the sun is 400 times larger than the moon but is also 400 times farther from Earth, making the two bodies appear the exact same size in the sky.”
 Discover Magazine, 20 Things You Didn’t Know About… Eclipses, LeeAundra Temescu, July-Aug Issue [1]

-“Pure chance” is a scientific term that graces the pages of scientific journals, literature and magazines around the world.
+“Pure chance” is a scientific term that graces the pages of scientific journals, literature and magazines worldwide.
 In all of creation, HaShem has a message, a design, a purpose.
 The Sun is likened to a Bridegroom,

 The title ‘Bridegroom’ is a term for ‘Zeir Anpin’ and the Mashiach.
 One day, the Bridegroom will reveal his light hidden since the Six Days of Creation, as Isaiah says,